cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;A man who acquires the ability to take full possession of his own mind may take possession of anything else to which he is justly entitled.&quot;</em> <br>
+<em>&quot;Become the kind of leader that people would follow voluntarily, even if you had no title or position.&quot;</em> <br>
-— Andrew Carnegie
+— Brian Tracy

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>